2025 Annual Report

 Subtotal

-The long-standing tradition of supporting the work of the United Way in the communities where our company has offices reaches across decades.
-We are grateful for the generosity of our team members during our annual campaign to help the United Way help those in need.
+Supporting the work of the United Way in the communities where our company has offices is a long-standing tradition spanning decades.
+Through the generosity of our team members donating funds and their time during our annual campaign and beyond, we help support the United Way and those in need.
 Donations from team members stay local to the United Way in their community.

-The Utica National companies are headquartered in New Hartford, New York, and began in 1914 with the founding of our principal company, the Utica Mutual Insurance Company, as a Workers’ Compensation carrier.
-2024 marked the company’s 110th year of helping people and businesses feel secure, appreciated, and respected thanks to our team members’ efforts in helping our agents, policyholders, community, and each other.
+The Utica National Companies are headquartered in New Hartford, New York, and began in 1914 with the founding of our principal company, the Utica Mutual Insurance Company, as a Workers’ Compensation carrier.
+In 2025, the company marked its 111th year of helping people and businesses feel secure, appreciated, and respected thanks to our team members’ dedication to our agents, policyholders, community, and each other.

 Utica National headquarters, New Hartford, NY

-Our team is made up of more than 1,400 people countrywide and we sell our products through more than 2,500 independent insurance agents around the country.
-The Utica Mutual Insurance Company and its affiliates are rated* “A” or “Excellent” with a positive outlook by the AM Best Company, one of the premier insurance rating organizations in the United States.
+Our team is made up of more than 1,300 employees countrywide and we sell our products through more than 2,500 independent insurance agents around the country.
+The Utica Mutual Insurance Company and its affiliates are rated* “A” (Excellent) with a stable outlook by the AM Best Company, one of the premier insurance rating organizations in the United States.

 *For the latest rating, visit www.ambest.com.